 More Than 50 Years Of Improving Lives

-In so redefining its new place in the community, the Center also redesigned its name and logo.
-The Center became the Volen Center and adopted the new butterfly logo.
-Over the past 45 years, the staff has grown from a group of unpaid volunteers to over 100 paid employees.
+Over the past 50 years, the Center has come to be known lovingly in the community as The Volen Center and the staff has grown from a group of unpaid volunteers to over 75 paid employees and over 150 volunteers!
 The annual budget was sustained solely by private funding and goods and services donated by volunteers in the early days.
-Today, the annual budget has grown to over $8 million due to private and public funding as well as donations.
+Today, the annual budget has grown to $10 million due to private and public funding as well as donations.

-Now you can see the trademark Volen buses, vans and cars throughout the South Palm Beach County roadways with the brightly displayed services on each of our vehicles.
+Today you can see the trademark Volen buses and vans throughout the South Palm Beach County roadways with the brightly displayed services on each of our vehicles.
 From adult day care services to senior dining sites, to weekly field trips and fun with kids, the Center has seen so much growth in its long history, yet we realize that there is so much yet to come and more work to be done.
 The Volen Center’s long history of quality service delivery has rooted it deeply in the community as a trusted resource for seniors and their loved ones and families, not only for today’s older adults, but for those yet to come.
 With continued support from the community and individuals, the Volen Center will continue to serve the needs of future seniors for many more years.